US Direct Loans

 William D. Ford Federal Direct Loan Program is the Federal student loan program under which eligible students and parents borrow directly from the U.S. Department of Education at participating schools and enrolled in eligible programs.

-There are different types of Direct Loans:
+It's important to note that there are different types of Direct Loans:

 - Direct Subsidized Loans are loans made to eligible undergraduate students who demonstrate financial need to help cover the costs of higher education at a college or career school.